TrueCloudLab/frostfs-s3-gw/docs/authmate.md

 * `--wallet` is a path to a wallet `.json` file.
 You can provide a passphrase to decrypt a wallet via environment variable `AUTHMATE_WALLET_PASSPHRASE`, or you will be asked to enter a passphrase interactively.
 You can also specify an account address to use from a wallet using the `--address` parameter.
-* `--peer` is an address of a NeoFS peer to connect to
+* `--peer` is an address of a FrostFS peer to connect to
 * `--gate-public-key` is a public `secp256r1` 33-byte short key of a gate (use flags repeatedly for multiple gates).
 The tokens are encrypted by a set of gateway keys, so you need to pass them as well.